-Additionally, the current economic downturn in the financial and credit markets has resulted in unprecedented levels of volatility and disruption on financial institutions, putting downward pressure on financial and other asset prices overall and on the credit availability for many issuers.
-The United States government and the Federal Reserve Bank created a number of programs that they believe will help stabilize credit markets and financial institutions and restore liquidity.
-There can be no assurance that these programs will improve the markets overall, or will resolve the credit or liquidity issues of companies that participate in the programs.
-Due to the current restrictions on the overall availability of credit in the financial markets, it may be more difficult for us to obtain the necessary financing if needed and it is likely to be more difficult to refinance or restructure our existing debt if it becomes necessary or desirable to do so.
-These restrictions could cause us to forgo otherwise attractive business opportunities and could require us to modify our business plan.
-We will continue to closely monitor our liquidity and the financial markets; however we can give no assurance that we will be able to obtain such financing either on favorable terms or at all in the future.
+Additionally, the current economic conditions in the financial and credit markets have resulted in unprecedented levels of volatility and disruption on financial institutions, putting downward pressure on financial and other asset prices overall and on the credit availability for many issuers.
+Due to the current credit environment, it may be more difficult for us to obtain the necessary financing if needed and it is likely to be more difficult to refinance or restructure our existing debt if it becomes necessary or desirable to do so.
+Restrictions in the availability of credit could cause us to forgo otherwise attractive business opportunities and could require us to modify our business plan.
+We will continue to closely monitor our liquidity and the overall condition of the financial markets; however, we can give no assurance that we will be able to obtain such financing either on favorable terms or at all in the future.

-The recent instability of the financial markets and adverse economic conditions could have a material adverse effect on the ability of our customers to perform their obligations to us and on the demand for our services.
+The recent instability of the financial markets and adverse economic conditions could have a material adverse effect on the ability of our customers to perform their obligations to us.

-Recently, there has been widespread concern over the instability of the financial markets and their influence on the global economy.
-As a result of the credit market crisis and other economic challenges currently affecting the global economy, our current or potential future customers may experience serious cash flow problems and as a result, may modify, delay, or cancel plans to purchase our services.
+Due to the instability of the financial markets and other economic challenges currently affecting the global economy, our current or potential future customers may experience serious cash flow problems and as a result, may modify, delay, or cancel plans to purchase our services.
 Additionally, if customers are not successful in generating sufficient revenue or are precluded from securing financing, they may not be able to pay, or may delay payment of, accounts receivable that are owed to us.
 Any inability of current and/or potential customers to pay us for our services may adversely affect our earnings and cash flows.